 - use positive strategies for handling any conflict by helping children find solutions in a way which is appropriate to the children's ages and stages of development for example distraction, discussion or by withdrawing the child from the situation - Strive to be "emotionally attuned" to children, valuing and accepting their emotions and feelings e.g. "I can see you're sad about that, shall I help you for a moment" rather than "don't cry, you're a big girl now". - Praise good behaviour - Praise good efforts - Show disapproval of the behaviour, not the child e.g. "That was a rude thing to do" not "You rude child". - Model how to deal with and sort out difficult situations - Show empathy towards children and each other e.g. "I understand you feel..... but ....." ...
-"Are you feeling?" - Encourage children to show respect for cultures and beliefs different from their own.

-• Recognise that codes for interacting with other people vary between cultures and require staff to be aware of - and respect - those used by members of the School.
+"Are you feeling.....?" - Encourage children to show respect for cultures and beliefs different from their own. - Recognise that codes for interacting with other people vary between cultures and require staff to be aware of and respect those used by members of the School. - Be sensitive to children's different attachment needs and behaviours by responding appropriately.